Katikistan/Notes/CompSys - Recap.md

 ```
 Her refererer "rs1", "rs2" og "rd" til de to kilderegistre og destinationsregisteret på samme måde som på den grønne side forrest i COD.
 Ideen er at en instruktion der anfører depend(Ex,rs1) tidligst kan gennemføre "Ex" i en cyklus efter at rs1 er blevet produceret.

+"The definition says that anything that produce(some step, some register) something can be used in the next cycle by something that depends(some step, that same register) on that register, in this case, lbu produces "rd" at the Mm step which is the result register, so a5 now has the new value and can be used in the next cycle by something that depends(Ex, rs1) where rs1 is an input like in bne and is here a5.
+I would highly recommend reading all the files explaining these details yourself in meticulous detail, they're really useful with great examples."

 Kontrolafhængigheder specificeres på samme måde som dataafhængigheder men med angivelse af et særlig register: "PC".
 Eksempel:
 ```
 retur: produce(Ex, PC)